-Our dialogical research design has yielded a range of transcripts and artifacts (including jamboards and more) that can undergird DEI 2.0 in meaningful ways that our community will recognize as touchstone conversations moving forward.
+Our dialogical research design has yielded a range of transcripts and artifacts that can undergird DEI 2.0 in meaningful ways that our community will recognize as touchstone conversations moving forward.
 This is important, as SEAS Administrative and Center leadership, in addition to central DEI leadership, have relied heavily in recent years on survey methods.
-To avoid research fatigue in our community, we have piloted consultative, qualitative methods for data collection in this planning process.
+To avoid research fatigue in our community, we have piloted consultative, qualitative methods for data collection in our planning process.
 Well suited to capturing the voices of all in our community, these have made clear several key findings.
 First, in pursuing DEI, embracing the stories of resilience and brilliance within the Black student community is essential.
 We must create a safe space with clear reporting systems and representation to address violations of our racial and gender-based harassment policies.
-By establishing a dedicated digital repository, we can help to ensure that students are aware of the resources available to them.
+By establishing a dedicated digital repository, we can help to ensure that students, staff, and faculty are aware of the resources available to them.
 We can curate events, open to all, that celebrate the interests of the Black and brown student body and must continue to focus on increasing the available student financial support to alleviate financial burdens.
 Our dedication can pave the way for a more inclusive, equitable, and transformative future.
 Second, DEI practitioners at SEAS have identified the need for actionable strategies and support to foster a more inclusive environment.
-Our 2.0 Action Plan notes that staff members require an outlined DEI plan to guide their efforts.
 We must provide tangible strategies and support to increase student, staff, and faculty comfort within the SEAS climate.
 Transparency, communication, respect, and relationship building are crucial elements to foster a stronger sense of community.
 SEAS core values should be embraced, and conflicts and gaps present opportunities for shared learning and collaboration.

 The lack of representation among Black, brown, and Gen Z populations within the staff and faculty is an area of concern.
 While SEAS has recognized and built initiatives around expressions of advocacy from those from underrepresented communities in our school and field, we still need to focus more on resources and relationship building to expand these numbers and improve talent retention.
 DEI-centered leadership training and community engagement with, among others, BIPOC Environmental activists and organization leaders are essential to achieving our goals.
 The Promotion and Tenure process should prioritize DEI leadership and equity-focused teaching practices, address experiences in the classroom, and incorporate DEI reflection-which is not to say generic metrics, but some generative, rigorous self-reflexive summary of learning and work - into faculty evaluations.
 The data highlight the critical need for DEI learning and organic connections within SEAS.
+By creating a supportive environment where every person has the resources and opportunities to thrive, we can pave the way for a more equitable, inclusive, and transformative future at SEAS.